-Privileging is a three-phase process.
+- Privileging is a three-phase process.
 The objective of privileging is to determine the specific procedures and treatments that a health care professional may perform.
-JHU SHWC:

-- 1. Determines the clinical procedures and treatments that are offered to patients: - 2.
-Determines the qualifications related to training and experience that are required to authorize an applicant to obtain each privilege; and - 3.
-Establishes a process for evaluating the applicant's qualifications using appropriate criteria and approving, modifying, or denying any or all of the requested privileges in a non-arbitrary manner. - C. The scope of procedures is periodically reviewed by the JHU SHWC Credentialing Committee and amended as appropriate. - D. Privileges to carry out specified procedures are granted by the JHU SHWC Credentialing Committee to the clinical staff member to practice for the duration of the individual's credentialing period (not to exceed 3 years).
+JHU SHWC: - a.
+Determines the clinical procedures and treatments that are offered to patients; - b.
+Determines the qualifications related to training and experience that are required to authorize an applicant to obtain each privilege; and - c.
+Establishes a process for evaluating the applicant's qualifications using appropriate criteria and approving, modifying, or denying any or all of the requested privileges in a non-arbitrary manner. - 2.
+The scope of procedures is periodically reviewed by the JHU SHWC Credentialing Committee and amended as appropriate. - 3.
+Privileges to carry out specified procedures are granted by the JHU SHWC Credentialing Committee to the clinical staff member to practice for the duration of the individual's credentialing period (not to exceed 3 years).
 The health care professional must be legally and professionally qualified for the privileges granted.
 These privileges are granted based on an applicant's written request for privileges, qualifications within the services provided by JHU SHWC, and recommendations from qualified medical personnel.
-Privileges may be added pursuant to the organization's policies and procedure - 1.
-All JHU SHWC clinical staff members, including physicians, nurse practitioners, registered nurses, and medical assistants, complete the JHU SHWC Request for Clinical Privileges. - JHU SHWC nurse practitioners no longer need to complete an Attestation Form, since it is no longer required by the Maryland State Board of Nursing. - E. The JHU SHWC has its own independent process of credentialing and privileging.
+Privileges may be added pursuant to the organization's policies and procedure. - 4.
+All JHU SHWC clinical staff members, including physicians, nurse practitioners, registered nurses, and medical assistants, complete the JHU SHWC Request for Clinical Privileges. - 5.
+The JHU SHWC has its own independent process of credentialing and privileging.
 The approval of credentials or the granting of privileges requires review and approval by the JHU SHWC Credentialing Committee.
 Credentials are not approved, nor privileges granted, solely on the basis that another organization, such as a hospital, approved credentials or granted privileges, without further review.
+Such status at another
-Such status at another organization (e.g. Johns Hopkins Hospital) may be included in the Credentialing Committee's consideration of the application. - F. The JHU SHWC Credentialing Committee provides a process for the initial appointment, reappointment, and assignment or curtailment of privileges and practice of allied health care professionals as noted in sections A and B above. - 1.
-The process is consistent with Maryland state law.

-- 2. The process includes verification of education, training, experience, and current competence, and primary or secondary source verification of licensure or certification, as applicable. - a.
-JHU SHWC clinical staff members participate in annual procedural skills workshops, during which they observe and demonstrate procedures performed at SHWC. - b.
-Physicians, nurse practitioners, registered nurses, and medical assistants document procedures when applicable, on the JHU SHWC electronic medical record system (e.g. PyraMed).
-The electronic medical record system is queried after each year (i.e. April to March) to obtain a list of procedures documented by each clinical staff member.
-This list is added to the clinical staff member's credentialing file.
-Procedures are reviewed by the JHU SHWC Credentialing Committee as part of a clinician's application for clinical privileges. - 2.
-In order to document clinical staff member competency of procedures, upon hiring and at our annual procedural skills workshops in January, we observe how clinical staff members do procedures and create a skills check list for each (to be housed in the credentialing file).
+- organization (e.g. Johns Hopkins Hospital) may be included in the Credentialing Committee's consideration of the application. - 6.
+The JHU SHWC Credentialing Committee provides a process for the initial appointment, reappointment, and assignment or curtailment of privileges and practice of allied health care professionals as noted in sections above. - a.
+The process is consistent with Maryland state law. - b.
+The process includes verification of education, training, experience, and current competence, and primary or secondary source verification of licensure or certification, as applicable. - c.
+JHU SHWC clinical staff members participate in annual procedural skills workshops, during which they observe and demonstrate procedures performed at SHWC. - d.
+Physicians, nurse practitioners, registered nurses, and medical assistants document procedures when applicable, on the JHU SHWC electronic medical record system (e.g. PyraMed). - 7.
+In order to document clinical staff member competency of procedures, upon hiring and at our annual procedural skills workshops in January, we observe how clinical staff members do procedures and create a skills-checklist for each to be housed in their credentialing file.